Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Dipole regime

-The origin of the periodic term $e^{-i\Omega T }$ in the ionization yield of Eq.~(\ref{yield}) probably stems from the bound state periodic dynamics in the KH potential during the interaction \cite{Aynul_2025}, with the parameter ${\cal T}$ {related to the energy difference of the populated KH states.}
+The origin of the periodic term $e^{-i\Omega T }$ in the ionization yield of Eq.~(\ref{SSS}) apparently stems from the bound state periodic dynamics in the KH potential during the interaction, described in Ref.~\cite{Aynul_2025}, with the parameter ${\cal T}$ {related to the energy difference of the populated KH states.}